TheJacksonLaboratory/STQ/README.md

 > Martian pipeline is implemented in GOYACC (https://pkg.go.dev/golang.org/x/tools/cmd/goyacc), i.e., YACC (Yet Another Compiler-Compiler) for GO (https://go.dev/).
 We build `spaceranger count` pipeline into our pipeline as a nextflow process.

-`space ranger count` is designed to process one capture area of a Visium Spatial Gene Expression Slide for fresh frozen (FF) and formalin fixed paraffin embedded FFPE tissue samples.
+`spaceranger count` is designed to process one capture area of a Visium Spatial Gene Expression Slide for fresh frozen (FF) and formalin fixed paraffin embedded FFPE tissue samples.
 We use automatic capture area image alignment, where fiducials and the grid are detected by SpaceRanger.
 Note the image alignment is independent of the reference transcriptome or any sequencing parameters.
 The image alignment result is generated in the sample output folder under `spatial` and contains six files:
 + `aligned_fiducials.jpg`
 + `detected_tissue_image.jpg`
 + `scalefactors_json.json`